-Faster onboarding and learning
+Faster onboarding and knowledge sharing

 Full Stack Engineer

-Collective code ownership
+Promotes collective code ownership

-Effective tool for retention
+Effective tool for hiring and retention

 I find that pair programming is incredibly beneficial when I feel non-productive, blocked, and generally low mentally.
 Pair work makes me more energized and motivated to solve problems.